Install Kubernetes using kubeadm

 Unique hostname, MAC address, and product_uuid for every node.

-You can get the MAC address of the network interfaces using the command
+The MAC address of the network interfaces can be got using the command

 ip link